dzikrinasilmi/Attrition-Analysis-Portfolio/README.md

 Dataset Explanation
 -	Employee ID: a unique ID for each employee.
 Used as an identifier to distinguish one employee from another.
--	Division: the division in which the employee works o	Product Development o	Customer Service o	Sales o	HR
+-	Division: the division in which the employee works (Product Development, Customer Service, Sales, HR)
 -	Attrition: status of whether the employee is still working in the company (Yes: has left the company, No: still working)
--	Reason For Leaving: the reason why employees leave the company o	Low salary: Employees feel that the salary is too low o	Workload: the workload is too high o	Poor management: problems with management o	Lack of growth: there is no opportunity to grow o	Personal reasons
+-	Reason For Leaving: the reason why employees leave the company (Low salary: Employees feel that the salary is too low,
+  Workload: the workload is too high,
+  Poor management: problems with management,
+  Lack of growth: there is no opportunity to grow, Personal reasons)
 -	Job Satisfaction: the level of employee satisfaction with their work (scale 1 – 5, very dissatisfied to very satisfied)
 -	Customer Complaints: the number of customer complaints related to their employees or divisions
 -	Productivity Score: employee productivity score, measured on relative scale (higher values indicate better productivity)